-Everytime I start a post, it feels like I’m shunning what culture has taught us about everything.
+Every time I start a post, it feels like I’m shunning what culture has taught us about everything.
 In this case, I’m shunning the idea of loneliness.
-Culture tells that it’s not normal to be alone.
-We reject the idea because we treat is as a negative experience that’s being forced upon us.
+Culture tells us that it’s not normal to be alone.
+We reject the idea because we treat it as a negative experience that’s being forced upon us.
 I have a different perspective.
-I guess I must find the distinction from being lonely and being alone.
-Being lonely hurts, but the mere action of being alone does not have to be the same connotation.
+I guess I must find the distinction between being lonely and being alone.
+Being lonely hurts, but the mere act of being alone does not have to be the same connotation.
 Spending time with yourself can actually benefit your social relationships, improve confidence, and regulate emotions when surprises come in life.

 The mental health benefit alone is a reason to start spending time with yourself.
 Spending a few minutes alone provides a calming effect that allows us to engage with others.
 In order to take advantage of this health benefit, you must choose to actually take the time for yourself.
 Since we take being alone as some sort of punishment, we rarely see the benefits.